 At that time, the Leonidas pralines were no silly, trifling indulgence as they may have been in prewar times.
 They were made especially for children because they contained cream and sugar, as well as necessary vitamins and minerals, which were very scarce during the war years.

-Afterward, Leonidas Kestekides began withdrawing from the company, gradually paving the way for his favorite nephew, Basilio, to take over.
+Afterwards, Leonidas Kestekides began withdrawing from the company, gradually paving the way for his favorite nephew, Basilio, to take over.
 Leonidas Kestekides passed away in 1948.

 Leonidas had laid the foundations, and Basilio built the strong walls of the Leonidas chocolate empire.
 Leonidas’ nephew retained his vision to make luxury products which everyone could afford.